MondeNel/DYNAMIC_WEB_APPLICATIONS_PART_2/SCRIMBA-REACT/STATIC-WEB-PAGE/web-page/README.md

   the `<link/>` elements instead of the @import or npm options for getting the fonts.
 You may need to do some extra research to figure out how this works if you haven't done it before)

+### Challenge 5: Build the main section!

+Skip 2 aspects of the design for now:
+1. The colored bullets in the list
+2. The larger React logo on the side

+Those will be separate challenges coming up.